om1429888/e-commerce-django/README.md

-#E-commerce website built with Django
+#E-commerce website built with Django.

 This is an e-commerce website built using Django framework that offers a seamless shopping experience to the customers.
 The website is integrated with various features like order management, payment gateway integration with PayPal API, user management, and mailing system.

 Features